Boots on the Ground: Isfahan, Kharg, and the Strait

 Since this rumination's first publication, three developments have moved the Strait Islands from analytical afterthought to active planning.
 First, US and Israeli warplanes struck military infrastructure on all three islands beginning around March 24 - hangars, ports, warehouses.
 You don't soften island garrisons you don't plan to visit.
 Second, the Pentagon's leaked "final blow" scenarios (Axios, Mar 26) explicitly include the seizure of Abu Musa as one of four options.
 Third, CNN's "seven islands that hold the keys to the Strait of Hormuz" feature (Mar 27-28) placed this squarely in the public debate - a space this analysis previously said it didn't occupy.

-Why the fleet can't just sail in: Iran has built layered anti-access defenses - weapons and tactics designed to keep hostile navies out of the Strait - that force warships to stand off at 300km or more.
+Iran's layered anti-access defenses - weapons and tactics designed to keep hostile navies out of the Strait - force warships to stand off at 300km or more.
 The shipping lane is 2 miles wide, 3-4 miles from the Iranian shoreline.
 Khalij Fars anti-ship ballistic missiles (300km range, Mach 3-5, 650kg warhead), Qader and Noor cruise missiles (170-300km, launched from mobile coastal platforms), a stockpile of 5,000-6,000 naval mines, 1,000+ IRGC (Iranian Revolutionary Guard Corps) fast-attack boats, and 20+ midget submarines.
 Naval expert Bryan Clark: "you only have a couple of minutes once the launcher comes out."

-What a beachhead enables: You don't need to take Qeshm Island to suppress it.
-A forward operating base 60-70km away on Abu Musa transforms the counter-launcher problem.
+A forward operating base on Abu Musa, 60-70km from Qeshm Island, transforms the counter-launcher problem without requiring anyone to take Qeshm itself.
 Marine AH-1Z Viper attack helicopters (~120km combat radius) can loiter near Qeshm persistently, running detect-and-destroy cycles against mobile launchers rolling out of tunnels.
 HIMARS mobile rocket systems provide 70-300km precision strike covering all of Qeshm and the naval base at Bandar Abbas.
 Ground-based radar provides cross-angle detection geometry that shipboard radar alone cannot.
 Mine clearing vessels get a closer staging point with rapid reinforcement.

-Why it's still hard: Abu Musa is small enough that Iran can target every square meter from the mainland.
-You need Patriot air defense on a 12 sq km island.
-The tunnels on Qeshm survive, the stockpiles survive - this is attrition management, not decisive suppression.
-And Qeshm itself (1,445 sq km, 150,000+ civilians, an underground missile city 22km from Bandar Abbas) is a fortress that nobody is taking with 17,500 troops, let alone 7,000.
-The Houthi entry on March 28 adds a new dimension.
-The Houthis - an Iranian-backed militia controlling much of Yemen, south of the Strait - fired their first ballistic missile at Israel since October 2025.
-Any Strait operation now faces the prospect of simultaneous attacks from the Iranian mainland to the north and Houthi-controlled Yemen to the south, bracketing the operating area.
+Costs are real.
+Abu Musa is small enough that Iran can target every square meter from the mainland, which means Patriot air defense on a 12 sq km island.
+The tunnels on Qeshm survive, the stockpiles survive; this is attrition management rather than decisive suppression.
+Qeshm itself (1,445 sq km, 150,000+ civilians, an underground missile city 22km from Bandar Abbas) is a fortress that 17,500 troops cannot take, let alone 7,000.
+And the Houthi entry on March 28 adds a southern axis: the Houthis - an Iranian-backed militia controlling much of Yemen - fired their first ballistic missile at Israel since October 2025, raising the prospect of simultaneous attacks bracketing any Strait operation from north and south.

 Outcome confidence: 0.30 (up from 0.20).
 Militarily the most achievable of the three scenarios and the only one that directly addresses the Hormuz closure problem.
 The preparatory strikes on the islands are a hard indicator that moves this beyond analytical speculation.
 No longer "a textbook operation that nobody seems to be pushing for" - someone is pushing.